newrelic/newrelic-pixie-integration/README.md

 ## Getting Started

-Make sure you've got a Pixie account and New Relic account setup and have collected the following information:
+Make sure you have a Pixie account and New Relic account setup and have collected the following information:

  * [New Relic license key](https://docs.newrelic.com/docs/accounts/accounts-billing/account-setup/new-relic-license-key/)
  * [Pixie API key](https://docs.pixielabs.ai/using-pixie/api-quick-start/#get-an-api-token)